jopemachine-arvis/arvis/documents/extension-env-description.md

 # Extension environment variables

-Unlike Alfred, Arvis provides `$PATH` env to extension's scripts.
+Arvis provides `$PATH` env to extension's scripts in windows, linux, macos.

-Also provides below additional envs.
+Also provides below envs.

+Use the environment variables below to make your extension easier.

 ## Arvis extension environment variables